 Remembering that the goal of the rotor balancing “game” is to get the X and Y polar points as close as possible to the centre of chart we need to determine the combination of adjustments that will yield the best result.
 You could attempt to do this by trial and error but, fortunately, the PB-4 software helps us there by calculating a solution based on the move lines we have defined.
 So to see the solution, select a polar point that was captured without any adjustments in place (i.e. one of the initial points) and select the yellow highlighted row again so that the point details dialog appears looking like this.

 As expected, the dialog shows the point's details.
 It also provides number entry fields that let you change the adjustment values for that point.
 These are provided because although the recommended procedure is to enter the current adjustment by clicking on the box in the polar point list header row before you go fly and capture the points, if you forget to do that or enter the wrong value by mistake it's nice to have a means of retrospectively altering the adjustment values assigned to the point.
-But what we are interested in right now is the button down at the bottom of the dialog, Calculate Balance Solution.
+But what we are interested in right now is the Calculate Balance Solution button.
 Click it and the dialog is replaced with another that tells you it's working on the solution and a few seconds later the solution will be displayed.

 Note how the solution adjustment values are now being displayed at the top of the polar point list and the X and Y points are quite close to the centre of the chart.
 Job done!

 The simulation should always produce a good balance given suitable values for the adjustments.
 The quality of balance you can achieve on a real gyroplane rotor depends on many factors.
 Here are some factors that will have an influence (listed in no particular order):